Bashey History, Family Crest & Coats of Arms

 The surname Bashey was first found in Hertfordshire at Stanstead Abbots, a parish, in the union of Ware, hundred of Braughin.
 The first record that we could find was of Edward Bashe, the son of a Worcester tradesman who served in the naval victualling department for 40 years, and obtained a grant of Stanstead Abbots in 1559.
 His son Ralph Baesh built the church "situated on an eminence one mile south-east from the village in 1578."
 And his son, Sir Edward Baesh founded almshouses for six widows in 1636, and a free grammar school.
 A few years later in the same parish, Rye House was home to the plot laid in 1683 against the lives of Charles II., and James, Duke of York.

 Early History of the Bashey family

-Another 289 words (21 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Bashey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bashey research.
+Another 145 words (10 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Bashey History in all our PDF Extended History products and printed products wherever possible.

 Bashey Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bashey has been recorded under many different variations, including Bashe, Bash, Bashy, Baesh and others.

 Early Notables of the Bashey family (pre 1700)